HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 Unless you're running solely on batteries, you'll need a power supply.
 When setting up a mobile rig, power is crucial.

 > **Key Information:**
-> - For a typical 50-watt output mobile FM transceiver, you'll need a power supply rated at 13.8 volts at 12 amperes {{< link id="T4A01" >}}
+> - For a typical 50-watt output mobile FM transceiver, you'll need a power supply rated at 13.8 volts at 12 amperes. {{< link id="T4A01" >}}
-> - The function of a voltage regulator circuit is to control the amount of voltage from a power supply {{< link id="T6D05" >}}
+> - The function of a voltage regulator circuit is to control the amount of voltage from a power supply. {{< link id="T6D05" >}}
-> - Short, heavy-gauge wires should be used for a transceiver's DC power connection to minimize voltage drop when transmitting {{< link id="T4A03" >}}
+> - Short, heavy-gauge wires should be used for a transceiver's DC power connection to minimize voltage drop when transmitting. {{< link id="T4A03" >}}

 This power supply plugs into a wall socket and delivers the DC power your radio needs.
 Inside, voltage regulators ensure your radio gets a steady, consistent voltage regardless of fluctuations.